 When you use your bank account as a payment method, you are allowing PayPal to initiate a transfer from your bank account to the recipient.
 For these transactions, PayPal will make electronic transfers from your bank account in the amount you specify.
 You authorize PayPal to try this transfer again if the initial transfer is rejected by your bank for any reason.

 E-cheque is a payment method where you use your bank account as your payment method, and the payment is not received by the recipient until the transaction is processed from the bank.
 This process usually takes 3-5 Business Days, but this amount of time will increase if the payment is sent from a bank account located outside Canada.

-When you buy something from a seller who accepts PayPal, you may be covered by PayPal’s Purchase Protection program.
+When you buy something from a seller who accepts PayPal, you may be eligible for a refund under PayPal’s Purchase Protection program.
 When applicable, PayPal’s Purchase Protection program entitles you to reimbursement for the full purchase price of the item plus the original shipping costs you paid, if any.
-When you dispute a transaction, PayPal determines, in its sole discretion, whether your claim qualifies for the Purchase Protection program.
+PayPal determines, in its sole discretion, whether your claim qualifies for the Purchase Protection program.
 PayPal’s original determination is considered final, but you may be able to file an appeal of the decision with PayPal if you have new or compelling information not available at the time of the original determination or you believe there was an error in the decision-making process.

-IMPORTANT: You may be required to return the item to the seller or other party specified by PayPal as part of the settlement of your claim.
+IMPORTANT: You may be required to return the item to the seller or other party we specify as part of the settlement of your claim.
 PayPal’s Purchase Protection program does not entitle you to reimbursement for the return shipping costs that you may incur.

 PayPal’s Purchase Protection program may apply when you encounter these specific problems with a transaction‡: